joshuaberetta/trend/README.md

 >must be copy and pasted into your `Anaconda Prompt`, followed by pressing `enter` on your keyboard.)

 ### First and foremost
-If you don't already have `Anaconda` installed, go to the this [website](https://www.anaconda.com/distribution/) and download the following file for your particular operating system (Windows / macOS / Linux):
+If you don't already have `Anaconda` installed, go to the this [website](https://www.anaconda.com/distribution/) and download the following file for your operating system (Windows / macOS / Linux):

 ![](examples/anaconda.JPG)